 In Janesville, teachers personalize technology tools and resources especially for those students with disabilities.
 3-5 grade students have 1:1 access to provide a variety of options for instruction and learning.
 As part of the Universal Design for Learning strategies, the schools assess students for their strengths and seek to discover how they learn best.
-Now, teacher record lessons so that students can watch them again for clarification or to chunk lessons.
-Students are also provided audio books or apps as needed that provide print materials with audio support.
-Students at Washington Elementary have increased their reading scores; some even doubled their scores. washington. janesville.k12.wi.us
+Now, teacher record lessons so that students can

-The systems used in schools and districts to collect, manage, share, analyze, and report data can vary based on vendors, policies, and local decisions.
+Interoperability of Systems The systems used in schools and districts to collect, manage, share, analyze, and report data can vary based on vendors, policies, and local decisions.
 Interoperability-the sharing of content, data, and services among applications or systems-is one of SETDA's five priorities and is an essential condition for successful implementation of digital instructional materials.
 States, districts, and schools should consider developing policies regarding interoperability standards and encourage the acquisition of complementary systems that work together to maximize the benefits of digital learning and reduce the need for separate, sometimes redundant, systems.
-CoSN states that "for cost efficiencies, as well as teaching and learning effectiveness, interoperability standards are a necessary component of emerging systems."
-Additionally, as noted by the Aspen Institute, it is important that learning networks are maximizing interoperability so that innovations can be shared across networks.
-Information generated through digital learning and various applications should track a specific student's progress over time; then information can be made accessible to teachers and parents through real-time reporting tools.
-Likewise, students should also have access to the data so that they can manage their own learning goals.
+CoSN states that "for cost efficiencies, as well as teaching and learning effectiveness, interoperability standards are a necessary component of emerging systems."21 Additionally, as noted by the Aspen Institute, it is important that learning networks are maximizing interoperability so that innovations can be shared across networks.22 Information generated through digital learning and various applications should track a specific student's progress over time; then information can be made accessible to teachers and parents through real-time reporting tools.23 Likewise, students should also have access to the data so that they can manage their own learning goals.
 The Access 4 Learning Community collaborates daily about digital learning, including interoperability considerations between dissimilar applications to help educators implement digital tools and applications.25